Novartis/YADA/src/site/markdown/deployment.md

 Inside `apache-tomcat-<version>` you'll find `YADA-Quickstart-<version>.war` and a like-name directory.

-The installer also puts the [Hypersql®] and [SQLite®] JDBC jars in `apache-tomcat-<version>/lib`.
+The installer also puts the [HyperSQL]® and [SQLite]® JDBC jars in `apache-tomcat-<version>/lib`.

-The Quickstart war uses a local [SQLite®] file for the YADA index.
+The Quickstart war uses a local [HyperSQL]® file for the YADA index.
 This is not likely to be your final implementation–nor should it–however, it is possible to use it to perform sanity checks and more extensive automated testing.
 This file is located in the `webapps` directory.

 In addition to conforming the YADA index to your environment, the `YADA.properties` file, which contains the YADA index configuration is also conformed, and located in `webapps/YADA-Quickstart-<version>/WEB-INF/classes`.